 • Fire represents bodily processes such as digestion.

-• Wind represents gaseous processes in the body, including respiration.
+• Wind represents gaseous processes in the body, including breathing.

 • Ether represents space in the body.